biosql/biosql.github.io/wiki/Enhancement_Requests.md

 have CLOB rows for abstract and full text (Full text might need to be a BLOB depending on format).
 Obviously they could both be null.

-Another column could indicate the MIME type of the BLOB.
+Another column could indicate the MIME type of the BLOB:

 `   BLOB abstract`
 `   VARCHAR abstract_mime_type`